 Balor: “Yes, I did, and I want to talk to my manservant about that too.
 But first, I forgive you for killing me.
 Take my head, put it on your own, and my wisdom will flow into you.”

 Lugh: “Ewwwww… gross.”

 For some strange reason, Lugh didn’t do it quite that way.
 (What?
 You didn’t think I could be sarcastic?)
 He put the head on a standing stone nearby.
-I guess he wanted the rock to be smart or something.
 It turns out that it’s a good thing he did, because the blood of Balor was highly corrosive in nature, and it dissolved the rock as it flowed over the rock.
 Hmmm, shades of Hercules here?
 Nah, just a coincidence.
 Whew, dodged that slung stone….

 So, Lugh settled down to ruling the Tuatha de’ Dannan with compassion and kindness.

 End of story, right?